Do I Have Arthritis In My Knee?

 Types of Arthritis

 Not all types of arthritis are created equal.
 In fact, there are more than 100 different forms of arthritis.
 However, the two more common types of arthritis include osteoarthritis and rheumatoid arthritis.
-Osteoarthritis, which is known as a degenerative “wear-and-tear” type of arthritis, is commonly found in the knee.
+Osteoarthritis, which is known as a degenerative joint disease or “wear-and-tear” type of arthritis, is commonly found in the knee.
 It is rare for osteoarthritis to be found in younger people.
 It is more commonly found in people 50 years of age and older.

 Why is osteoarthritis causing you so much pain?

 Your joints contain cartilage between the bones to act as a protective cushioning.
 Osteoarthritis is the cartilage wearing away, becoming frayed and rough.
 When the protective space is compromised, bone on bone rubbing will produce painful bone spurs.
-The development of osteoarthritis can occur slowly, and the pain will worsen over time.
+The development of knee osteoarthritis can occur slowly, and the pain will worsen over time.

 Rheumatoid Arthritis